Botanical Illustration Course

 Use the private student social media group for assignment specific discussion topics

-Receive end of course assessment and a certificate of completion
+Receive end of course assessment and digital certificate of completion

 More About the Course